 For groups 1 and 3 you will need to attend short visits at 3 and 7 days after each vaccine to ensure everything is fine, to check your symptoms, the injection site and to have blood tests done.
-We will also give you a phone/video call on the day after your vaccination to ask about any serious reactions.
+We will also give you a phone/video call on the day after your vaccination to ask about any serious reactions..

 We will check your observations, take a blood sample, and review your completed E-diary.
-You will also be asked to attend an extra visit 1 year after your vaccination to give us further useful data about the vaccine.
+You will also be asked to attend an extra visit 1 year after your vaccination to give us further useful data about the vaccine, however this visit will be optional to attend.
 During the course of the trial you may be asked to attend for an extra visit, for example, if a blood test needs to be repeated.
 You will be compensated for the time and inconvenience of any extra visits.
 After the last visit, your participation in the trial will be complete.